wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 read set only contains C. Transaction 2 then enters write phase, and writes back A and B.
 Before these writes are actually performed, transaction 1 acquires read locks for A and B, and reads their values.
 When transaction 1 commits, it also writes A and B.
+This example is non-serializable, because by reaing the old values of A and B, transaction 1 is serialized before transaction 2.
+During the write phase, however, transaction 1 is serialized after transaction 2 by writing A and B.